 What Is Cotija Cheese?

 This delicious Mexican cheese is made from cow’s milk and is extremely popular in Mexican, Latin American, and Tex-Mex cuisines.
-It’s often used in a filling or as a topping for quesadillas, tacos, burritos, and enchiladas (to name a few).
+It’s often used in a filling or topping, such as quesadillas, tacos, burritos, and enchiladas.

-You do also get fresh Cotija, which is very similar to feta cheese.
-It is obviously a lot softer than the aged version I mentioned above.
+Fresh Cotija is similar to feta cheese.
+It is a lot softer than the aged version I mentioned above.

 The semi-hard Cotija cheese also has very unique melting characteristics, which is why it is used in certain dishes.
 It will never melt completely but it will soften and create a stretchy, cheesy texture.